 If you are not satisfied with the decision of the screening officer, you have up to 15 days of the decision to request a review by a hearing officer.
 The decision of the hearing officer is final.

-Prior to APS, parking ticket disputes were handled through the judicial system, and it could take up to a year to receive a hearing date in court.
+Prior to APS, ticket disputes were handled through the judicial system, and it could take up to a year to receive a hearing date in court.
 Under APS, ticket disputes are handled at Town Hall through initial screening meetings and hearing reviews.

 With APS replacing the judicial process for appealing parking tickets, valuable provincial court time will be made available for more serious matters.

-If you do not respond to the penalty notice by the due date — either by paying the penalty or scheduling an initial screening meeting — you automatically waive your right to a review, and the administrative penalty is deemed affirmed and not subject to review.
+If you do not respond to the ticket or penalty notice by the due date — either by paying the penalty or scheduling an initial screening meeting — you automatically waive your right to a review, and the administrative penalty is deemed affirmed and not subject to review.

 Failure to respond will also result in additional administrative fees.
-Administrative fees for processing penalties have been established as follows:
+Administrative fees for processing parking penalties have been established as follows:

 Check answers to frequently asked questions or contact ServiceOakville at 905-845-6601 (Monday to Friday, 8:30 a.m. to 4:30 p.m.).